 He consistently receives the highest "AV Preeminent" rating from the Martindale-Hubbell Law Directory for legal skills and professional ethics and is rated "10" in the lawyer rating website www.AVVO.com.
 He is listed as a "Super Lawyer" in Super Lawyers Magazine and a "Top Lawyer" in the South Florida Legal Guide.
 He is listed in the publication "The Best Lawyers in America" 2015-2018 editions under "Criminal Defense: White Collar".
 He is a member of the Dade County Bar Association; the American Bar Association, where he is a member of the Criminal Justice and Litigation Sections, the Federal Bar Association and trade organizations involved in international trade.
-Becerra is the Treasurer of the International Law Section of the Florida Bar.
+Becerra is the Secretary of the International Law Section of the Florida Bar.
 He served on the Executive Council of the International Law Section of the Florida Bar.
 Becerra also was the Co-Chair of the International Law Section's "iLaw2017: The ILS Global Forum on International Law".
 He is serving a three year term on the Florida Bar's International Law Certification Committee.

 Becerra has been lead counsel in a large number of criminal cases in various federal districts and states involving diverse areas of the criminal law and has tried many of those cases to verdict.
 He has also been lead counsel in a variety of federal and state appeals and has engaged in numerous appellate oral arguments.
 He has also been lead counsel in internal investigations conducted by corporations alleged to have violated various regulations and laws, including those involving the seafood industry and the importation of food and drug products.
 In addition, Becerra has on many occasions prevented criminal charges against clients suspected of wrongdoing by preparing persuasive presentations that convince law enforcement authorities that criminal changes are unwarranted.